By Gregory Shepard, Founder & CEO of Startup Science - built and sold 12 companies, worked with 150+ ESOs across 40 countries.

 Frequently Asked Questions

 Top-tier programs are extraordinarily selective.
-According to Y Combinator, the Winter 2024 batch accepted 260 companies from more than 27,000 applications — an acceptance rate of roughly 1%.2 Mid-tier and regional programs generally report acceptance rates in the 5% to 15% range, though figures vary widely by program and year.
+According to Y Combinator, the Winter 2024 batch accepted 260 companies from more than 27,000 applications - an acceptance rate of roughly 1%.
+Mid-tier and regional programs generally report acceptance rates in the 5% to 15% range, though figures vary widely by program and year.
+Vertical and geography-specific programs tend to be less competitive than generalist global programs, which is one reason stage and industry fit often matters more than brand name.

 Is it worth giving up equity for an accelerator?